sitepoint/nrelate-related-content/readme.txt

 The nrelate specific RSS feed is exactly the same content that is in your RSS feed if you set it to full feed.
 Since we had some users that had their feed to just show a summary and others that used Feedburner, we set this up.
 The nrelate specific feed can only be accessed by using a random key that is generated upon install.
 To make sure this feed is not used for other purposes, we hired WordPress lead developer and security expert, Mark Jaquith, to build it for us.

-= My website is not in English, will nrelate work? = Our plugin will work on websistes in the following languages: Dutch, English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.
+= My website is not in English, will nrelate work? = Our plugin will work on websites in the following languages: Dutch, English, French, German, Indonesian, Italian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish.
 If you do not see your language on the list or you think that we could improve the relevancy of our plugin in your language, please <a href="http://nrelate.com/forum/">contact us</a> and we will work with you to configure the plugin accordingly.

 == Screenshots ==